Bratislava Roll

 A glossy, crescent-shaped enriched pastry filled with a dense walnut or poppy-seed paste, its surface marbled with fine cracks.
 An EU-protected Traditional Speciality Guaranteed, Bratislavský rožok is the signature pastry of Slovakia's capital.

-Documented in Bratislava since the late 18th century and registered by the EU as a Traditional Speciality Guaranteed in 2012; also known as Pressburger Kipfel and Pozsonyi kifli.
+Documented in Pressburg (today's Bratislava) since the late 16th century, with the pastry's fame cemented by the late-18th-century bakery tradition of selling them by the trayful at Christmas; registered by the EU as a Traditional Speciality Guaranteed in 2012.
+Also known as Pressburger Kipfel and Pozsonyi kifli.

 The thin pastry shell is faintly flaky and tender, yielding to a thick, moist filling that is intensely nutty and not too sweet.
 Walnut versions are earthy and rich; poppy versions are darker and more floral.
 The cracked, lacquered top adds a delicate snap before the soft center.